-Charles Kimbrough has received the annual St. Clair Bayfield Award presented by the Actors’ Equity Foundation for his performance as the Prince of Arragon on Broadway in the Public Theatre production of Shakespeare’s THE MERCHANT OF VENICE.
+Nick Westrate has received the annual St. Clair Bayfield Award presented by the Actors’ Equity Foundation for his performance as Berowne in Shakespeare’s LOVE’S LABOR’S LOST as part of the 2011-2012 Public Lab season at the Public Theater.
 The announcement was made by Arne Gundersen, President of the Foundation.

-The Judges Panel for the Bayfield Award includes: Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Susan Haskins, Theater Talk; Harry Haun, Playbill; and David Rosenberg, Back Stage.
+The Judges Panel for the Bayfield Award includes: Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Harry Haun, Playbill; and David Rosenberg, Back Stage.

-Previous recipients of Equity’s St. Clair Bayfield Award include: Carmen DeLavalade, Dana Ivey, Nathan Lane, Brian Murray, Bradley Whitford and, in 2009, David Pittu.
+Previous recipients of Equity’s St. Clair Bayfield Award include: Carmen DeLavalade, Dana Ivey, Nathan Lane, Brian Murray, Bradley Whitford and, in 2010, Charles Kimbrough.